-Tony entered the UCLA Graduate Film School’s Professional Screenwriting and Writing for Television Programs in 2012.
-While completing the programs, Tony's first screenplay "At Last" won multiple screenwriting competitions, and was named one of the top 10 drama scripts and top 30 scripts across all genres on the in 2013 (out of over 5000 scripts).
-He optioned two screenplays to a Chinese production company, and in 2015 his script “Sentience” was named best screenplay in the Professional Programs.
-Tony has also been hired to write three feature screenplays.
+While completing the UCLA Graduate Film School Professional Programs, Tony's first screenplay "At Last" won multiple screenwriting competitions, and was named one of the top 10 drama scripts and top 30 scripts across all genres on the in 2013 (out of over 5000 scripts).
+In 2015 his script “Sentience” was named best screenplay in the UCLA Graduate Film School's Professional Programs.
+He has optioned three spec screenplays, and also has also been hired to write three other feature screenplays.

 In late 2019 Tony was hired to write and direct the satiric comedy short "Representation Matters?", which has been selected to screen in multiple film festivals in the U.S., Latin America, Europe and Japan, winning awards for "Best Film", "Best Director", "Best Screenplay", and "Best Actress", and a nomination for "Best Actor".
 Tony was also hired to write and direct a corporate image advertisement for Innovative Wealth Strategists, a leading wealth management firm in 2021.

 Tony also studies acting, and has been a supporting or lead actor in two shorts (“Refuel” and “Starlight Inn”); a Chinese drama television series ("Marry to the West") and an independent feature ("Fatal Crossing")